Make Your Software Engineer Resume Stand Out

 In the red-hot job market, the demand for highly skilled tech workers shows no signs of relenting.
 As employers compete for candidates in the tight technology job space, it may seem like landing your next software engineering position will be very simple and require little effort on your part.
-Yet, how can you ensure that your next position is the best position: the software engineering position that fully utilizes your best skillsets, that pays the best salary and offers the best company culture?
+Yet, how can you ensure that your next position is the best position: the software engineering position that fully utilizes your best skillsets, pays the best salary, and offers the best company culture?
 Landing the most rewarding position means leading with a software engineer resume that hits all the high points.

 A solid resume can be your golden ticket to your next software engineer interview.
 Read on for five ideal ways to make yourself stand out in a crowded field of candidates.

 Start with the strongest resume summary